About This Chapter

 AP Music Theory: Songs & Genres - Chapter Summary

 The following music lessons are designed to help you prepare for the AP Music Theory exam by covering topics related to songs and genres.
-You'll find that by reviewing parts and terms related to operas, symphonies and string quartets, you should be prepared to answer questions on the test related to:
+You'll find lessons that review parts and terms related to preludes, interludes and postludes, as well as the history of the symphony.
+Once you have completed these lessons, you should be prepared for test questions that ask you to:

-- Recognizing terms and key parts of operas
+- Recognize the terms and key parts of operas

-- Naming the instruments in a string quartet
+- Name the instruments and arrangements of a string quartet

 Have you ever heard a brief instrumental introduction to a longer piece of music?
 Did you know such beginnings have a name?
 In this lesson, we'll define a prelude in music and look at some examples.